Configure and activate using the user interface

 After installing Coveo for Sitecore, it must be configured and activated.
-The following steps let you link your Sitecore instance to a Coveo organization and to perform indexing configurations.
+The steps in this article let you link your Sitecore instance to a Coveo organization and perform indexing configurations.

 |